License Plates & Placards in ArizonaPage Overview

 To qualify, your vehicle must be on the list of classic cars filed with the Motor Vehicle Division by the Classic Car Club of America.

-The state does not require Arizona residents to return their license plates after relocating to another state.
-However, it's a different story if you are moving to Arizona from another state.
-Learn more on our AZ License Plate Surrender page.
+The state does not require you to return your license plates after relocating to another state.

 Should you lose your plates you'll need to replace immediately.
 To do this in-person, visit any MVD office with:

 - One form of identification (driver's license, ID card).